awsdocs/amazon-connect-admin-guide/doc_source/setup-queued-callback.md

    The following properties are available:
    + **Initial delay**: Specify how much time has to pass between a callback contact being initiated in the contact flow, and the customer is put in queue for the next available agent\.
 In the previous example, the time is 99 seconds\.
    + **Maximum amount of attempts**: Think of this as the maximum number of retries\.
 If this is set to 2, then Amazon Connect tries to call back the customer a maximum of three times: the initial callback, and two retries\.

+     A retry only happens if it rings but there's no answer\.
+If the callback goes to voicemail, it's considered connected and Amazon Connect does not retry again\.
 **Tip**
 We strongly recommend that you double\-check the number entered in **Maximum amount of attempts**\.
 If you accidentally enter a high number, such as 20, it's going to result in unnecessary work for the agent and too many calls for the customer\.
    + **Minimum time between attempts**: If the customer doesn't answer the phone, this is how long to wait until trying again\.
 In the previous example, we wait 10 minutes between attempts\.